JacobMonks/Software_Notes/GCP_Notes/Associate_Cloud_Engineer_Dan_Sullivan/Google_Services.md

 1. Interconnects

     - A direct network connection is maintained between an on-premises data center and one of Google's colocation facilities.
-    - This can also be done through a third party, known as Partner Interconnect, and it is the recommended way of establishing a network conenction.
+    - This can also be done through a third party, known as Partner Interconnect, and it is the recommended way of establishing a network connection.

 2. Peering